Welcome! The information on this page is for parents whose child is NOT registered and/or training with an official program.

 - Recognize your child’s mileage.
 Present an “award” at 5, 10, 15 and 20 miles.
 Please see the “Motivate Your Little Rock” for suggested recognition.
 Make the awards presentation a special time.
 Recognition is important!

 - Wear running shoes or sneakers and socks.
 Proper footwear helps prevent foot problems.

-- Run/walk with a parent or friend.
+- Children should run or walk with a parent, coach, or friend.
 You can encourage each other that way.
 Talk while you run/walk, you can maintain the perfect pace that way.

-- Stretch your legs before you train.
+- Gentle stretches before you train.
 Stretching helps prevent injuries.
 Hold each stretch for 20 seconds.
 DO NOT BOUNCE.

-- Drink lots of water after you train and throughout the day.
+- Ask your child to drink lots of water throughout the day (if possible) and after they train.
 Water helps muscles do their work.

 - Get plenty of sleep.
-Your muscles need lots of rest so you can keep running/walking every day.
+Muscles need lots of rest so your child can keep running/walking every day.

-- If you can only run or walk a little, keep trying.
+- Be Patient.
+If your child can only run or walk a little, keep trying.

-- If you run or walk more than a mile per day, great!
+- If your child can run or walk more than a mile per day, great!

-- If you play a lot of soccer or other sports where you run a lot, this may be easy.
-Just remember to space your workouts so you are prepared to run or walk the final distance on race weekend!
+- If your child plays a lot of soccer or other sports where they run a lot, this may be easy.
+Those miles count!
+Just remember to not overdo it.

 - Early completion of the program is not recommended.
 The schedule leaves Saturdays and Sundays available for make-up days or to give you a rest day during the week.

-- It is important to keep track of your progress toward your goal.
-As you complete each mile, color or mark off each mile on the Training Log.
+- It is important to keep track of your child’s progress toward their goal.
+As they complete each mile, let them color or mark off each mile on the Training Log.

 RACE WEEKEND INFORMATION/LINKS

 Final Race Instructions (emailed to parents race week)